 Best known for her role as Jody Jackson in CBBC show The Dumping Ground, seventeen-year-old Kia Pegg has been acting from a very young age.
 Before landing the role in Tracy Beaker Returns, Kia had already had experience in acting including the role of Vicious Vicky in Horrid Henry: The Movie.
 On a break from filming The Dumping Ground, we caught up with Kia about her character Jody, growing up on TV and recently winning an award.

-What was it like growing up on the set of a popular TV show?
+You’ve been playing Jody Jackson in The Dumping Ground since it started in 2013, what has it been like growing up on the set of a popular TV show?

-How different was it filming Tracy Beaker Returns to The Dumping Ground?
+You first played Jody in the last series of Tracy Beaker Returns, how different was it filming Tracy Beaker to The Dumping Ground?

 It was no different for me at all really!

-What’s been the most memorable scene to film?
+What has been the most memorable scene you’ve filmed so far?

 Many of the original cast members have left, are you still in contact with them?

-I’m still in touch with most of the old cast though we don’t talk regularly.
-We always check in with each other now and again though – we are like the best sorts of friends though – we might not talk to each other constantly but when we see each other again you would never believe we have had time apart!
+I’m still in touch with most of the old cast, though we don’t talk regularly.
+We always check in with each other now and again though – we are like the best sort of friends – we might not talk to each other constantly, but when we see each other again you would never believe we have had time apart!

 Horrid Henry was a while back but I can remember that it was a lot of fun – even if I did end up losing my voice from growling!